A man is to suffice his salary rather than salary to suffice the man.

 Press Next > to open Project Properties

-While you pick up a new name for the project in the Name cell, it's name changes in the Location cell, too, as you type it in the Name cell.
-Project file name may depend on your mining project name, it can also take your favourate car model or pet's name, etc. We leave the default name for it since we have no special preferences yet.
-You may press Next > with Create Extended precision project ticked off, should you go further with no changes to Project Settings.
+While you pick up a new name for the project in the Name cell, its name changes in the Location box, too, as you type it in the Name cell.
+Project file name may depend on your mining project name, it can also take your favourate car model or pet's name, etc. You may press Next > with Create Extended precision project ticked off, should you go further with no changes to Project Settings.
 But for now, just make sure Create Extended precision project and Automatically add files currently in this directory when the Next > is clicked are ticked off and press Project Settings... button to change Project Settings

 Tick off the boxes as highlighted on screen shot.
 By doing this you will make sure the files are added to the project automatically.
 We will discuss later what it means.
 For now, press O'K to return back to the Project Properties